 But that’s a thing of the past now with Enpass 5.0 that allows autofilling in apps and in Chrome browser.

 Autofilling is actually done with the help of a newly introduced component Enpass keyboard – which with the help of Android Accessibility can detect the username and password fields to autofill in Chrome Browser and third party Apps.
-For that you have to just enable Autofill from Enpass Settings as explained here in user manual.
-Check out this video to see the feature in action.
+For that you have to just enable Autofill from Enpass Settings.

 Full-time fingerprint support